-Due to the lack of an effective, integrated approach for cyber risk management, gaps in cyber risk reporting
+Due to the lack of an effective, integrated approach for cyber risk management, gaps in cyber risk reporting are common.

-Where good-bad analysis cannot be used due to lack of default data, the ‘shadow-bond method’ offers a less robust but statistically valid alternative.
+Where good-bad analysis cannot be used due to the lack of default data, the ‘shadow-bond method’ offers a less robust but statistically valid alternative.
 Here the ability of financial factors to predict default is modelled by measuring their ability to predict external rating agency default rates.

-Liquidity Risk Management on May 27, 2020 at 3:00 pm EST
+Digitization of Enterprise Risk Management on October 21, 2020, at 5:00 pm EST

 The Office of the Superintendent of Financial Institutions (OSFI) set the Domestic Stability Buffer (DSB) at 2.25% of total risk-weighted assets, effective April 30, 2020.
 This reflects OSFI’s view that key vulnerabilities to Canada’s Domestic Systemically Important Banks (D-SIBs) remain elevated.

 Google plans to add chequing accounts from Citigroup to its Google Pay digital wallet in 2020.
-Big tech companies have been pushing into other arenas such as finance and health care to gain more access to consumer data.
+Big tech companies have been pushing into other arenas, such as finance and healthcare to gain more access to consumer data.
 Google launched Google Wallet in 2011, now called Google Pay, which lets users store credit and debit card information and use them to make mobile and digital payments.

-FSRA is very pleased to announce the membership for six new Stakeholder Advisory Committees (SACs) that will provide input and advice to FSRA’s Board of Directors and help shape the future of financial regulation in Ontario.
+The FSRA is very pleased to announce the membership for six new Stakeholder Advisory Committees (SACs) that will provide input and advice to FSRA’s Board of Directors and help shape the future of financial regulation in Ontario.